ardexa/solarmax-inverters/README.md

 On a raspberry Pi, or other Linux machines (arm, intel, mips or whetever), make sure Python is installed (which it should be).
 Then install using pip as follows:
 `sudo pip install solarmax-ardexa`

+If it is already installed, and you need to upgrade, then do this:
+`sudo pip install solarmax-ardexa --upgrade`.
+The latest version of the package can be found here: `https://pypi.org/project/solarmax-ardexa/`

 ## How does it work
 This application is written in Python, to query Solarmax inverters connected via RS485.
 This application will query 1 or more connected inverters at regular intervals.
 Data will be written to log files on disk in a directory specified in the script.
 Usage and command line parameters are as follows: